 Turning talent into success.

 CMF Artists receive support through a core programme of workshops and mentoring sessions, covering areas such as programming, marketing, press and PR, networking, and communication skills (on and off stage).
-As well as the core programme, each artist receives support in the planning and implementing of a bespoke project based upon the artist’s needs.
-This might include additional concerts, provision of quality audio and visual recording for commercial and promotional purposes, commissioning of new music, website creation, professional photographs, additional mentoring and introductions to key music industry professionals.
+Our Artist Manager fixes professional engagements UK wide in venues and festivals, negotiating realistic professional fees.
+In addition, artists receive support in the planning and implementing of additional recitals or shows which might involve commissioning of new music, or multi-arts events, as well as provision of quality audio and visual recording for commercial and promotional purposes, website creation, professional photographs, additional mentoring and introductions to key music industry professionals.

-CMF Artists are enrolled in the programme for two years, and candidates are invited to apply in March for enrollment into the programme in September of the same year.
+CMF Artists are enrolled in the programme for approximately two years.
+Candidates are invited to apply in March to be considered for enrollment into the programme in September of the same year.

 For more information about the artist programme and application process, please email email@example.com or call 0330 313 0893.

 CMF selects highly talented, award winning musicians early in their professional careers who have already invested enormous amounts of time, energy, passion – and other people’s goodwill (and money) – into getting where they are.
 The level of ability and expertise these musicians have achieved by the time they leave their formal musical education establishment to embark on a performing career far outstrips that seen in most other walks of life at that young age.

 Statistics from music conservatoires suggest that the number of graduates earning a living from performance is low: despite the investment, the talent and the passion, many of these fantastic young professionals fail to ‘make it’ and end up pursuing other jobs in other fields.